Murtaza Hasan Chandpuri: Biography

-Murtaza Hasan Chandpuri was a student of Muhammad Yaqub Nanautawi.
+Murtaza Hasan Chandpuri was a student of Syed Ahmad Dehlavi and Muhammad Yaqub Nanautawi.
 He graduated from the Darul Uloom Deoband in 1304 AH.
 He was concerned with Shah Rafi'uddin for his Sufism and later turned to Ashraf Ali Thanwi and became his disciple.

 Chandpuri served as principal for a long time in the Islamic schools of Darbhanga and Moradabad but later joined Darul Uloom Deoband.
 He served the administration of the educational branch first and later he was entrusted with the administration of the Department of Preaching.
 He retired from the Deoband seminary on 1 Ramadan 1350 AH, and moved to his native place Chandpur, Bijnor, where he died on 31 December 1951 coinciding Islamic month Rabi' al-Thani 1371 AH.
 He was survived by his son Muhammad Anwar.

 Chandpuri debated with Ahmadis and Barelwis.
 His students include Sulaiman Nadvi, who co-authored Sirat-un-Nabi and established the Shibli Academy.